RevFolioMarket

 The Nissan Skyline GT-R has earned its place in the collector car conversation through a combination of mechanical integrity, driving character, and the kind of cult following that develops when a car delivers more than its original price suggested.
 These aren't cars you admire from a distance — they reward the owner who actually drives them, who learns their quirks and maintains them properly.

-The auction market has softened 16.7% over the past 12 months, with clean examples trading in the $42,250–$140,000 range.
+The auction market has appreciated 6.1% over the past 12 months, with clean examples trading in the $45,000–$140,000 range.
 The market consistently rewards originality, documented service history, and low, honest mileage — heavily modified examples trade at a meaningful discount to stock cars, a gap that has widened as the collector community has matured.
 The gap between the best and worst examples is significant enough to warrant serious patience before buying.

 Pre-purchase inspection is non-negotiable.
 Deferred rubber — cooling hoses, suspension bushings, seals — is the most common source of immediate post-purchase expense on these cars.
 Budget $2,000–$4,000 for a thorough freshening on any car that hasn't been recently serviced, and get a specialist, not a general mechanic, to inspect the drivetrain before you commit.